 In EYFS, we ensure we use this plan and the progression for skills document to specifically support the areas ‘Literacy; Reading’ and ‘Literacy: Writing’ as this area have the greatest link to the subject English.
 Writing is also supported through elements of ‘Physical Development; Moving and Handling’- specifically fine and gross motor movements needed for handwriting.

-Sample Grammar Must Knows
+Grammar Must Knows

-Below, are a selection of the Must Knows that we provide for each year group for grammar.
-These Must Knows are designed to be used in lessons and referred to regularly by teachers and used by pupils as and when they need.
+The grammar Must Knows are designed to be used in lessons and referred to regularly by teachers and used by pupils as and when they need.
 The previous year group’s grammar objectives are also displayed in classrooms as a reminder for children of what they have learnt previously and should be able to apply in their writing.
 From the spring term, Year 6 will have a revision booklet covering all relevant terminology related to their upcoming KS2 SPaG tests.
 These are to be used frequently in lessons and as a guide for home learning and revision.

 Once embedded, these Must Knows will help our children to develop and retain key knowledge year on year.
 They are designed to follow from one year to the next so the layout and terminology used is very similar and will become familiar and really accessible for every child.